IGME-202-2221/project-2-Jml6049/README.md

 ## Make it Your Own

-- I will make all my own assests and be adding a crafting system and combat into my game
+- I will make all my own art

 ## Known Issues

-_List any errors, lack of error checking, or specific information that I need to know to run your program_
+I've gone back on crafting I will drop the entire element

 ### Requirements not completed